roblarsen/pointer-events.js/README.md

 ## Learn the tech

 This repo was deprecated by the Polymer team.
-I've pulled it back from the brink in the hopes that it, and Pointer Events can make a comeback.
+I've forked it and pulled it back from the brink in the hopes that it, and Pointer Events can make a comeback.

 ### Why Pointer Events?